LogicHymn/drum-kit/README.md

 | K | Tom 3 |
 | L | Tom 4 |

-You can also **click the buttons** to play the sounds.
+You can also **click the drum buttons** to play sounds.

 ---

-#🧠 Game Logic
+# 🧠 Project Logic

 JavaScript listens for:

-Keyboard key presses
+- Keyboard key presses
-Mouse button clicks
+- Mouse clicks on drum buttons

 When triggered:

-1. The corresponding sound file is played
+1. The corresponding drum sound is played
-2. The button briefly animates to show interaction
+2. The button animates briefly for visual feedback

-Example sound logic:
+Example:

 ```
 new Audio("assets/sounds/crash.mp3").play();